Vibe Coding: Why Your AI-Built App Has No User

 What to Do If You've Already Built It

-OK, so you've shipped.
-You have a working product.
-Zero traction.
+OK, so maybe you’ve already shipped a working product and have zero traction.
 Now what?

-They like the concept but the execution is off.
+They like the concept but not using it.
 This is a product problem.
 The idea has legs but the implementation doesn't match how people actually work.
-Fixable with targeted iteration.
+This is fixable with targeted iteration.

 They don't care.
 This is a market problem.
 Either the problem isn't painful enough, or you're solving it for the wrong people, or both.
-Hard truth: you might need to pivot or kill it.
+You might need to change the idea or kill it.

 In my experience, about 60% of vibe-coded products fall into the third category.
-The idea sounded good.
-The build was fast.
-The market doesn't exist.
+Sadly, the market just doesn’t exist.

 How to Build the Right Thing (Even When You're Moving Fast)